-The sword in the stone is in Tuscany
+The sword in the stone in Tuscany.
+San Galgano Abbey

 Long long time ago, on the tuscan countryside near Siena, a valiant knight called Galgano placed his sword in the stone.
-Today the sword is still at its place, well preserved into the retreat of San Galgano in Chiusdino, a really magic place that we suggest you to visit during your holiday across Tuscany.
+Today the sword is still at its place, well preserved into the retreat of the Abbey of San Galgano in Chiusdino, a really magic place that we suggest you visit during your holiday across Tuscany.

 The story of Saint Galgano and the sword in the stone

 The life of Galgano Guidotti is a mystery.
 Even his date of birth is not clear.
 He was born in Chiusdino, probably on 1148 ad.

 Legend says that the young knight Galgano had a life of lust till he was 20.
 Then, after the archangel Michael appeared twice in his dreams, he decided to Christianize himself.